Serenity and well-being in Malaysia

 1

-In 2026, many French-speaking psychologists offer teleconsultations.
-This is ideal for those living outside of Kuala Lumpur or who prefer the comfort of their home.
+In 2026, many French-speaking psychologists offer remote consultations.
+This is ideal for those living outside Kuala Lumpur or who prefer the comfort of home.

 2

-A specialized therapist will understand the unique challenges: grieving the past life, managing long-distance relationships, and stress related to interculturality.
-Consult specific risks here.
+A specialised therapist understands the unique challenges: grieving your former life, managing long-distance relationships and the stress of cross-cultural living.
+Read about the specific risks here.

 3